History of the Dallas Cowboys: 1965–1969: First tastes of success and "Next Year's Champions"

+Murchison was willing to be patient with the Cowboys despite their struggles.
+He believed in allowing experts to execute those portions of the business within their area of expertise.
+This led him to give Schramm, Brandt, and Landry wide autonomy in football matters.
+He also delegated much of his authority over the business side of the operation to Schramm, who represented the Cowboys at league meetings and exercised the team's voting rights.

-In 1965, the Cowboys went 7–7, achieving a .500 record for the first time.
+This approach paid off in 1965, when the Cowboys went 7–7, achieving a .500 record for the first time.
+The seven wins were almost half as many as they had tallied in their first five seasons combined.

-In 1966, the Cowboys posted their first winning season, finishing atop the Eastern Conference with a 10-3-1 record.
+In 1966, the Cowboys posted their first winning season, finishing atop the Eastern Conference with a 10–3–1 record.
 Dallas sent eight players to the Pro Bowl, including Howley, Meredith, Perkins, and future Pro Football Hall of Fame members Hayes, Lilly, and Renfro.
 In their first-ever postseason appearance, the Cowboys faced the Green Bay Packers in the 1966 NFL Championship Game, with a trip to the first ever Super Bowl on the line.
-Green Bay defeated Dallas 34-27 by stopping the Cowboys on a goal line stand with 28 seconds remaining and went on to win Super Bowl I 35–10 against the Kansas City Chiefs.
+Green Bay defeated Dallas 34–27 by stopping the Cowboys on a goal line stand with 28 seconds remaining and went on to win Super Bowl I 35–10 against the Kansas City Chiefs.

 Despite this loss, 1966 marked the start of an NFL-record-setting eight consecutive postseason appearances for the Cowboys.
 (Dallas later broke its own record with nine consecutive trips to the playoffs between 1975 and 1983, a record that was tied by the Indianapolis Colts when they reached the playoffs every year from 2002 to 2010, and broken by the 2009-2019 New England Patriots.)
 It was also the beginning of a still NFL record streak of 20 consecutive winning seasons that extended through 1985.
 That same year, the Cowboys adopted the practice of hosting Thanksgiving games.
 It is widely rumored that the Cowboys sought a guarantee that they would regularly host Thanksgiving games as a condition of their very first one (since games on days other than Sunday were uncommon at the time and thus high attendance was not a certainty).
 This is only partly true; Dallas had in fact decided to host games on Thanksgiving by their own decision because there was nothing else to do or watch on that day.
 With exception of 1975 and 1977, the Cowboys have hosted a game every Thanksgiving Day since.